 Study for the Test

-During your naturalization interview, a USCIS Officer will ask you questions about your application and background.
-You will also take an English and civics test unless you qualify for an exemption or waiver.
+During your naturalization interview, a USCIS officer will ask you questions about your application and background.
+You will also take an English and civics test unless you qualify for an exemption.
 The English test has three components: reading, writing, and speaking.
 The civics test covers important U.S. history and government topics.
 See below to learn more about the test and the free study tools available to help you prepare.

 You must read aloud one out of three sentences correctly to demonstrate an ability to read in English.
 The Reading Test Vocabulary List (PDF, 185 KB) will help you study for the English reading portion of the naturalization test.
 The content focuses on civics and history topics.